William Contreras Player Props: Brewers vs. Cubs

 William Contreras At The Plate

-- Contreras is hitting .250 with 13 doubles, a triple, nine home runs and 28 walks.
+- Contreras is batting .254 with 13 doubles, a triple, nine home runs and 28 walks.

-- In 20 games this year (30.3%), Contreras has picked up an RBI, and in eight of those games (12.1%) he had more than one.
+- Contreras has driven in a run in 21 games this year (31.3%), including eight games with more than one RBI (11.9%).
 He has also driven in three or more of his team's runs in two contests.

-- In 31 of 66 games this year, he has scored, and five of those games included multiple runs.
+- In 32 of 67 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.